edubdub/ems-demo/README.md

 This readme is relatively unchanged from the create react app readme.

+In addition, storybooks were added, and there some more notes in the [storybook homepage](https://edubdub.github.io/ems-demo/)

+**Make sure to check the storybook for more docs about implementation details**

 [You can build the full build here](https://edubdub.github.io/ems-demo/build/)

-In addition, storybooks were added, and there some more notes in the [storybook homepage](https://edubdub.github.io/ems-demo/)

 run the storybook script `yarn storybook` and open [localhost:6006](http://localhost:6006) to develop with storybook